vjoel/tupelo/README.md

 * high concurrency: no interprocess locking or coordination is needed to prepare or execute transactions;

-* efficient distribution of transaction workload off of the critical path: transaction preparation (finding matching tuples) is performed by just the one client initiating the transaction, and transaction execution is performed only by clients that subscribe to subspaces relevant to the transaction;
+* efficient distribution of transaction workload off of the critical path: transaction preparation (finding matching tuples) is performed by just the client initiating the transaction, and transaction execution is performed only by clients that subscribe to subspaces relevant to the transaction;

 * client-side logic within transactions: any client state can be accessed while preparing a transaction, and each client is free to use any template and search mechanism (deterministic or not), as suits the client's tuple storage;

-* zero-latency reads: clients store subscribed tuples locally;
+* zero-latency reads: clients store subscribed tuples locally, so searching and waiting for matching tuples are local operations;

-* relatively easy data replication: all subscribers to a subspace replicate that subspace, possibly with different storage implementations.
+* relatively easy data replication: all subscribers to a subspace replicate that subspace, possibly with different storage implementationsl;

+* the evolution of system state over time is observable (and all apps support the --trace switch and trace api to do so).

-Additional advantages (not related to the message sequencing) include:
+Additional benefits (not related to message sequencing) include:

-* a framework for starting and controlling child and remote processes connected to the tuplespace
+* a framework for starting and controlling child and remote processes connected to the tuplespace;

-* options to tunnel connections over ssh and through firewalls, for running in public clouds and other insecure environments
+* options to tunnel connections over ssh and through firewalls, for running in public clouds and other insecure environments;

+* choice of object serialization method (msgpack, json, marshal, yaml);

-(Process control and tunneling are available independently of tupelo using the easy-serve gem.)
+Process control and tunneling are available independently of tupelo using the easy-serve gem.

 Development